ExhibitionJan 1, 2020-Jan 1, 2022

-The Wall Papers are filled with information, photos, texts, videos and animations about the Peace Prize laureates’ life and work.
+The Peace Prize Laureates are filled with information, photos, texts, videos and animations about the Peace Prize laureates’ life and work.
 On five large screens, you may navigate your way through facts about the Nobel Peace Prize, the Peace Prize laureates and the Nobel system.
 When the Nobel Peace Center opens to the public the morning after the announcement, photos and articles about the new laureate are on display.
 The audience can read more about Nadia Murad and Denis Mukwege and their fight against sexual violence as a weapon in war.
 More than 2,800 other articles and 1,500 images, videos and animations can be retrieved and explored.

 Among those who have been awarded the Nobel Peace Prize since 1901, are some of the most significant figures in our recent history.
 True to their ideals, but at the same time focused on dialogue and collaboration, and of doing mankind good.
 Laureates like Nelson Mandela, Martin Luther King, Jr., Dalai Lama, Mother Teresa, Fridtjof Nansen, The International Committee of the Red Cross (ICRC), Albert Schweitzer and Alva Myrdal all contribute to making the Nobel Peace Prize the world’s most prestigious prize.